Calculus and heat flow in metric measure spaces and applications to spaces with Ricci bounds from below: Weak upper gradients

 Proving equivalence of the two concepts seems to be difficult, also because one notion is independent of parameterization, while the other one (because of the bounded compression condition) takes into account also the way curves are parameterized. \fr \end{remark}

 \begin{definition}[Weak upper gradients] Let $\calT$ be a stretchable collection of test plans.
-Given $f:X\to\R$ Sobolev along $\calT$-almost all curves, a $\mm$-measurable function $G:X\to[0,\infty]$ is a $\calT$-weak upper gradient of $f$ (or a weak upper gradient w.r.t.\ $\calT$) if
+Given $f:X\to\R$, a $\mm$-measurable function $G:X\to[0,\infty]$ is a $\calT$-weak upper gradient of $f$ (or a weak upper gradient w.r.t.\ $\calT$) if